 Los Angeles doesn’t have to be an expensive destination to visit either, believe it or not there are plenty of free and cheap things to do in LA including museums, galleries, beaches, hikes and so many Instagramable photo ops.

-But if you want to get out of dodge and a day at beautiful beaches, poke around in small towns or ogle the nearby desert landscapes beyond the borders of LA, I’ve got you.
+But if you want to get out of dodge and spend a day at beautiful beaches, poke around in small towns or take thousands of photos in the nearby desert landscapes beyond the borders of LA, I’ve got you.
 Although be warned, you might want to make it a weekend getaway once you get there!

 Here are my picks for 12 marvelous day trips from LA